Herbivore Lapis Blue Face Oil

 Byrdie Clean?
 Yes

 About the brand: Herbivore is a beauty and skincare brand with natural formulas curated to provide real results and a unique sensory experience.
-Founded in 2011 by Julia Wills and Alexander Kummerow in their Seattle kitchen, the brand is popular for an array face oils, creams, and other products that promise to be as effective as they are aesthetically pleasing.
+Founded in 2011 by Julia Wills and Alexander Kummerow in their Seattle kitchen, the brand is popular for an array of face oils, creams, and other products that promise to be as effective as they are aesthetically pleasing.

 About My Skin: Dry and prone to irritation